 Why I Chose this Tent

-I’ve been backpacking since I was a kid, and I think I’ve tried every tent and tarp available.
-I started with pop-up tents from K-mart and graduated to a Sierra Designs Clip Flashlight for my first long distance hike.
-Then I got swept up in the ultralight movement, and moved on to silnylon and cuben fiber tarps and tarp tents.
-I even gave hammocks a try for a while, but I’m a side sleeper and just could get comfortable in hammocks.
+I’ve backpacked for about 30 years and have tried about every shelter on the market.
+I started with pop-up tents from K-mart and graduated to a Sierra Designs Clip Flashlight for my first long-distance hike.
+Then I got swept up in the ultralight movement and moved on to silnylon and cuben fiber tarps and tarp tents.
+I tried hammocks for a while, but I’m a side sleeper and could not get comfortable in hammocks.

 Now I’m old and less patient.
-I’m tired of looking for rocks to hold down stakes, condensation dripping on my head, and mosquitoes dive bombing me under my tarp.
+I’m tired of looking for rocks to hold down stakes, condensation dripping on my head, and mosquitoes dive-bombing me under my tarp.
 Welcome the Big Agnes Copper Spur 2 Platinum @ slightly under 3 lbs.
-The biggest draws for me include…
+My requirements for the Big Agnes tent include those below.

 - Separate fly and tent wall

-- It is a 2 Person tent with room
+- A 2 Person tent with plenty of interior room

 Copper Spur 2 Platinum First Impressions

 Lifting the box the tent was shipped in, the first thing I noticed was the weight.
 Being used to my 1lb. tarp tent from Z-Packs, the weight difference was noticeable.
-Shaking out the tent and fly, I was also struck by the thinness of the tent material.
-It was almost translucent it was so sheer.
+Shaking out the tent and fly, the thinness of the tent material also struck me.
+It was almost translucent; it was so sheer.
 It would be interesting to see how it held up under normal wear and tear on a hike.

-1. I appreciated that the ends of the poles were color coded to match the stake out tabs on the tent.
-This made setting up the tent very quick – easy to determine back from front.
+- The poles were color coded to match the stake-out tabs on the tent.
+This made setting up the tent very quick – easy to determine back from the front.

-There was plenty of room for me in the two person tent.
-I had room to stretch our my gear on either side of myself, to include my pack, poles and shoes.
+There was plenty of room for me in the two-person tent.
+I had room to stretch out my gear on either side of myself, including my pack, poles, and shoes.
 I’ll explain why that was important later.
 The tent would have been a little tight for two people.
-They would definitely need to use the vestibules, which seemed to be a little shallow to protect gear from splash during heavy rain.
+They would need to use the vestibules, which seemed to be a little shallow, to protect gear from splash during heavy rain.

-The floor material was so thin that I cautiously cautiously slid across the translucent slippery floor, leaving my feet poking out the door.
-Having my shoes on the thin material made me nervous.
-I did not get the BA footprint, but would definitely carry a piece of tyvek for a footprint.
-Tyvek is great, although it can be a little loud until it is well worn.
-It is right up there with duct tape – tough, multi-uses, and light.
+The floor material was so thin that I cautiously slid across the translucent material, leaving my feet poking out the door.
+Having my shoes on the delicate material made me nervous.
+I did not get the BA footprint, but I would carry a piece of Tyvek for a footprint.
+Tyvek is great, although it can be a little loud until it is well-worn.
+It is right up there with duct tape – tough, multi-use, and light.

 Copper Spur 2 Platinum Final Impressions Summary

-All in all, I really liked the Copper Spur 2 Platinum tent.
-The next hike would be much more relaxing with no big mile days.
-I was looking forward to stopping a little earlier, doing a little reading, and taking my time.
-It would be nice to have room to spread out, and not have to worry about condensation and moisture.
+All in all, I liked the Copper Spur 2 Platinum tent.
+The next hike would be much more relaxing with no big-mile days.
+I was looking forward to stopping a little earlier, reading, and taking my time.
+Also, it would be nice to have room to spread out and not have to worry about condensation and moisture.

-My ten day Colorado Trail hike was a good test for the Copper Spur 2 Platinum tent.
-I camped on varied terrain, to include dirt, rocks and grass.
+My ten-day Colorado Trail hike was a good test for the Copper Spur 2 Platinum tent.
+I camped on varied terrain, including dirt, rocks, and grass.
 The tent was rained on, hailed on, and wind gusts rocked it around a few times.
-Throughout the journey, the tent kept me safe and dry.
-Below, I’ve gone through the list of items that I noted in my initial impressions, along with the final performance broken down into positives and negatives.
+Yet, throughout the journey, the tent kept me safe and dry.
+Below, I’ve gone through the list of items I noted in my initial impressions and the final performance broken down into positives and negatives.

-Materials were fragile as expected, but overall the tent performed well.
+Materials were fragile, as expected, but overall the tent performed well.
 This is a good tent for shorter section hikes, but I would probably not carry it on a thru-hike due to the wear and tear it would receive.
-I don’t think it would hold up well to the abuse it would receive day after day for multiple weeks.
+In addition, I don’t think it would hold up well to the abuse it would receive daily for multiple weeks.

-The thin nylon material held up well, in both hail and hard rain.
-I was surprised I had no misting, and I remained dry as a bone in some pretty significant storms.
-This is the first tent I’ve used a ground sheet with, and I cut a piece of tyvek to go under the tent and part of the vestibule area.
-Other than waking up every creature within a quarter mile, as I shook the tyvek out in the mornings, it worked well as a groundsheet.
+The thin nylon material held up well in both hail and hard rain.
+I was surprised I had no misting and remained dry as a bone in some significant storms.
+This is the first tent I’ve used a ground sheet with, and I cut a piece of Tyvek to go under the tent and part of the vestibule area.
+Besides waking up every creature within a quarter mile as I shook the Tyvek out in the mornings, it worked well as a groundsheet.

-There were three items that stood out, due to the light weight materials.
+Three items stood out due to the lightweight materials.

 Poles – One of the poles cracked on the third night.
-It was a two inch crack that started near the connection.
-I have no idea how this happened, and noticed it when setting up the tent the next night.
-I was very gentle with the poles, so this was a little frustrating.
+It was a two-inch crack that started near the connection.
+I have no idea how this happened and noticed it when setting up the tent the next night.
+I was very gentle with the poles, which was a little frustrating.

 Pole Cords – I noticed that the elasticity in the cords seemed a little “stretched,” as if they had been used for some time.
-They worked on the trip, and only time will indicate how long they maintain their “stretchiness.”
+However, they worked on the trip, and only time will indicate how long they maintain their “stretchiness.”

 Zippers – The zippers were a pain.
 I had to be very careful, especially if the fabric was wet.
-The fabric ALWAYS caught in the zippers, and after it rained I often got soaked as I attempted to “unjam” a soaking wet fly in the mornings.
+The material ALWAYS caught in the zippers, and after it rained, I often got soaked as I attempted to “unjam” a soaking wet fly in the mornings.

 Dry/No Condensation Issues

-As with most double walled shelters I used, I had no condensation issues.
-It was nice not to have to worry about my sleeping bag touching the sides of the tent.
-Tossing and turning was also not a problem, as it did not rain on me when I hit the sides of the tent.
-In numerous down pours I stayed dry, always making sure to to stake out the fly as far as possible since the bathtub floor is not very deep.
+As with most double-walled shelters I used, I had no condensation issues.
+As a result, it was nice not to have to worry about my sleeping bag touching the sides of the tent.
+Tossing and turning were also not a problem, as it did not rain on me when I hit the sides of the tent.
+In numerous downpours, I stayed dry, always ensuring to stake out the fly as far as possible since the bathtub floor was not very deep.

-There were really no negatives, other than a tiny bit of spatter one night, when I camped on a dirt pad.
-I considered this admirable considering the deluge of rain all night.
+There were no negatives, other than a tiny bit of spatter one night when I camped on a dirt pad.
+This was admirable, considering the deluge of rain all night.

 The one thing I will note is the deepness of the vestibules.
-If keeping gear outside, I would still cover at least the bottom of your pack.
-The vestibules are not deep enough to prevent splash on any gear kept in them.
-It is a trade off though, because a larger tent fly would make it tough to set up the tent in anything but a large open area.
+I would still cover at least the bottom of your pack if keeping gear outside.
+However, the vestibules are not deep enough to prevent splash on any equipment.
+It is a trade-off, though, because a larger tent fly would make it tough to set up the tent in anything but a large open area.

-There was plenty of room for me in the two person tent.
+There was plenty of room for me in the two-person tent.
 I was able to fit EVERYTHING inside.
-I left nothing outside after some critter ate my hiking pole handles and ran off with a pair of my socks.
-My pack, poles, shoes, – everything went in the tent, and there was still room to spare.
+After some critter ate my hiking pole handles, I left nothing outside and ran off with a pair of my socks.
+My pack, poles, shoes – everything went in the tent, and there was still room to spare.

-The two large mesh pockets over my head were great also.
-I kept those things I needed to grab fast, up there – light, knife, bandana, etc., and that provided even more room on the floor.
+The two large mesh pockets over my head were great, also.
+I kept those things I needed to grab fast up there – light, knife, bandana, etc., which left even more room on the floor.

 Ease of Set-Up

-The tent really was easy to set up.
-Everything was color coded, from the poles to the clips.
-The light weight made it a bit challenging in ANY wind, but I stayed below treeline, due to the storms, so this was never really an issue.
+The tent was easy to set up.
+Everything was color-coded, from the poles to the clips.
+The light weight made it a bit challenging in ANY wind, but I stayed below treeline due to the storms, so this was never really an issue.

-I’m sure I would have gotten better in time, but setting up the tent in the rain was a hassle, and I always ended up a wet.
+I’m sure I would have gotten better in time, but setting up the tent in the rain was a hassle, and I always ended up wet.
 I found my tarp tents MUCH easier and faster to set up in the rain.
-On a side note, I was suprised to find the material slow to dry out after it got wet.
-What took me about 20 minutes to dry out with cuben fiber, took me a good hour with this particular nylon.
-I would usually wait to stop for lunch to dry out the tent, so lunch occurred when there was sun, no matter the time.
+On a side note, I was surprised to see the material slowly draining out after it got wet.
+What took me about 20 minutes to dry out with cuben fiber took me a good hour with this particular nylon.
+I would usually wait to stop for lunch to dry out the tent, so lunch occurred when there was the sun, no matter the time.

-Overall, the tent still gets two thumbs up for the section hike.
-The cracked pole and zippers were probably the biggest frustration, but they were not show stoppers.
-I really liked the roominess of the tent, and always staying dry.
+Overall, the tent gets two thumbs up for the section hike.
+The cracked pole and zippers were probably the biggest frustration, but they were not show-stoppers.
+I liked the roominess of the tent and always staying dry.
 Would I use this tent on a long thru-hike?
-I probably would not, for a couple of reasons – durability and weight.
-Is it great for a section hike – yes!
+I probably would not, for several reasons – durability and weight.
+But is it great for a section hike – yes?

-As far as comfort, this tent had my tarp tent beat hands down.
+As far as comfort, this tent has my tarp-tent beat hands down.
 Convenience was a different matter.
-I had to be really careful with the thin material, and it was not much fun to set up in the rain.
-My tarp tent sets up much more easily, and I get far less wet.
-I may have a longer hike coming up in March, and although I love the roominess of the Copper Spur 2 Platinum, it is probably my tarp tent that will be joining me on the Arizona Trail Hike.
+I had to be careful with the thin material, and it was not much fun to set up in the rain.
+My tarp tent sets up much more efficiently, and I get far less wet.
+I may have a longer hike coming up in March, and although I love the Copper Spur 2 Platinum’s roominess, my tarp tent will probably join me on the Arizona Trail Hike.